Bill Quateman

 Bill Quateman (born November 4, 1947, Chicago, Illinois) is an American singer-songwriter.
-Quateman released four albums in the 1970s and charted with the single "Only Love", which reached No. 86 on the Billboard Hot 100 in 1973.
+Quateman, signed by Clive Davis at CBS, released four albums in the 1970s and charted with the single "Only Love", which reached No. 86 on the Billboard Hot 100 in 1973.
+His songs have been covered by musicians including Paul Butterfield, Steve Cropper, Lani Hall, and Dr. John.

+Bill's daughter, India Quateman, (known professionally as Naomi Wild), is also a noted singer-songwriter and has collaborated with Machine Gun Kelly and Odesza as she wrote and sang on their breakout hit, "Higher Ground."
+India (Naomi Wild) toured with Odesza for 3 years and continues to write for them.